openhab/openhab-addons/bundles/org.openhab.binding.livisismarthome/README.md

 ```

 ** *Security warning!**
-The communication betweeen the binding and the SHC is not encrypted and can be traced.
+The communication between the binding and the SHC is not encrypted and can be traced.
-So be carefull and secure your local network from unauthorized access.
+So be careful and secure your local network from unauthorized access.

 All other LIVISI devices can be added using the following syntax: